marakib991/Active-Directory-User-Management/README.md

 <img width="1134" height="763" alt="Image" src="https://github.com/user-attachments/assets/18920eac-e00c-4dd4-8fa5-92dfd958539b" />

 #### Update group policy in Windows Client PC
-As group policy changes wasn't update in the windows 10 client PC, `gpupdate /force` command was run to apply the changes and then rechecked to see if the group policy is upodated.
+As group policy changes wasn't update in the windows 10 client PC, `gpupdate /force` command was run to apply the changes and then rechecked to see if the group policy was upodated.
 <img width="898" height="906" alt="Image" src="https://github.com/user-attachments/assets/1e81103e-b4b3-4a1b-b518-12a05efd5587" />

 #### Generate **Group Policy Report**